 Disclaimer: The contents of this article are of sole responsibility of the author(s).
-The Centre for Research on Globalization will not be responsible for any inaccurate or incorrect in this article.
-The Center of Research on Globalization grants permission to cross-post original Global Research articles on community internet sites as long as the text & title are not modified.
-The source and the author's copyright must be displayed.
+The Centre for Research on Globalization will not be responsible for any inaccurate or incorrect statement in this article.
+The Centre of Research on Globalization grants permission to cross-post Global Research articles on community internet sites as long the source and copyright are acknowledged together with a hyperlink to the original Global Research article.
 For publication of Global Research articles in print or other forms including commercial internet sites, contact: publications@globalresearch.ca www.globalresearch.ca contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 We are making such material available to our readers under the provisions of "fair use" in an effort to advance a better understanding of political, economic and social issues.
 The material on this site is distributed without profit to those who have expressed a prior interest in receiving it for research and educational purposes.
 If you wish to use copyrighted material for purposes other than "fair use" you must request permission from the copyright owner.

-For media inquiries: media@globalresearch.ca
+For media inquiries: publications@globalresearch.ca